Cindyli0310/Chicago-s-Automated-Speed-Enforcement-Program-Project/README.md

 # Chicago’s Automated Speed Enforcement Program

-The topic for the individual project is the City of Chicago’s Automated Speed Enforcement Program, and the project is to transform Speed Camera Violations in Chicago dataset into visualizations.
+The topic for the individual project is the City of Chicago’s Automated Speed Enforcement Program.
+The two objectives with this project are transform an unknown dataset into visualizations and get comfortable using Tableau.

 ### Project Steps:
 * [Data Exploration](https://public.tableau.com/profile/xinran.li7719#!/vizhome/Individual_project_Xinran_Li/Toptencameraswiththemostviolations)